YannInTech/hotelsDemo/README.md

 ## Requirements

-Please create a virtual environment with the provided environmt.yml and populate a .env with required Azure microservices keys.
+Please create a virtual environment with the provided environment.yml and populate an .env file with required Azure microservices keys.
+You may use the .txt file provided and rename.

 azure-search-documents >= 11.4.0
 azure-storage-blob >= 12.19.0